open-contracting/deploy/docs/reference/index.rst

 Redash
 ~~~~~~

-There should be at most two users in the `admin <https://redash.open-contracting.org/groups/1>`__ group from each of OCP and ODS.
+There should be a minimum of two `admin <https://redash.open-contracting.org/groups/1>`__ members from OCP, and at most two from CDS and ODS.

 Redmine
 ~~~~~~~

-There should be at most two users with the `Administrator <https://crm.open-contracting.org/users?sort=admin%3Adesc%2Clogin>`__ role from each of OCP and ODS.
+There should be a minimum of two `Administrator <https://crm.open-contracting.org/users?sort=admin%3Adesc%2Clogin>`__ roles from OCP, and at most two from CDS and ODS.

 .. toctree::
    :caption: Service-specific information